tibmatt/flogo-web/README.md

 ## Run the application

 1. `cd` to the directory where you cloned the [flogo-web](https://github.com/TIBCOSoftware/flogo-web.git) or clone it if you haven't already.
-1. Run `git status` // to make sure you're in **master** branch
+1. Run `git status` // to make sure you're in **0.2alpha1** branch
-1. Update github username and password in `docker-compose.yml` (you can also [generate a github personal access token](https://help.github.com/articles/creating-an-access-token-for-command-line-use/) to use here instead of your password)
+1. To switch to **0.2alpha1** branch run `git checkout 0.2alpha1`
-1. Run the following commands to update the submodules:
+1. Run `docker login reldocker.tibco.com` to login to the docker registry.
+Use your LDAP credentials for login.

-   `git submodule update --init -- submodules/flogo-services`

-   `rm -rf submodules/flogo-contrib`

-   `git submodule update --init --remote -- submodules/flogo-contrib`
 1. Run `docker-compose up`

 Application and services will be started, when you see the following banner in the console flogo will be ready to be used in your browser: